Morgan and Paul Olliges are Christian YouTubers who make videos addressing social and cultural issues from a Christian perspective.

 Politics

-Morgan and Paul seem to think Christians can be political.
-Problem is, American political parties do not represent Biblical truths.
-The church cannot support parties containing ideologies that are antithetical to the teachings of Christ (Trumpism/conservativism) while claiming to have some sort of moral high-ground on issues like marriage and abortion.
-There is something to being in the world, but not of the world.
-But look at Christian’s support of Trump, a man who is prideful, dishonest, violent, prone to slander/gossip, an adulterer- all things the Bible condemns.
-It’s clear Christians cannot be in politics without also being of the world, because they aren’t willing to call out sin when it comes from someone they like.
+Trump is of the world, as are most politicians.
+He is prideful, dishonest, violent, prone to slander/gossip, an adulterer- all things the Bible condemns.
+It’s clear Christians cannot be in politics without also being of the world, because they aren’t willing to call out sin when it comes from someone they vote for, particularly when they’re voting on moral grounds.

 I often see the argument of, “well God uses imperfect people to enact his will.”
 True.
 David was a man after God’s own heart.
-David also slept with Bathsheba under dubious circumstances in terms of consent, then arranged for her husband to be killed.
+David also slept with Bathsheba under dubious circumstancest, then arranged for her husband to be killed.
 However, folks act like David wasn’t punished, called out, and made to repent.
-Likewise, the church should call out sin, regardless of whether or not we agree with the politics of that person.
-Since the duo are Trump supporters and have made few comments (if any) condemning the wrong things Trump has done, we know they’re not willing to call a spade a spade every time they see one.
+He wrote the whole Psalms too which acknowledges his mess ups instead of pretending like they didn’t happen.

 Bikinis/Modesty